 Tips to increase your child's vocabulary

 Have you ever noticed the rich vocabulary in a picture book?
-I was struck by this recently as I was sharing a picture book during storytime.
+I was struck by this as I was sharing a picture book during storytime.
 The book noted that the bear lived in a “lair.”
 I pointed out this word.
 I said “lair” is a special name for an animal’s home.
 I had the children (and the adults) repeat the word with me.
-What I did is an example of building a child’s word consciousness.
+What I did is an example of building a child’s word consciousness, which is part of building vocabulary.
 Word consciousness is an awareness of and an interest in words and their meaning.

 Fortunately, children are eager and excited to learn new words.
 A child will learn new words the more he/she hears, sees and engages with them.